semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 More information in the [temporal-data scripts documentation](../temporal-data/scripts/).

 MaChAmp works with JSON configuration files to pass the parameters for finetuning.
-This requires a configuration file for each dataset and each fold in a crossvalidation.
+This requires a configuration file for each dataset and each fold in a cross-validation.
-The script ``bulk_create_machamp_config_files.py`` can be used to generate the configruation files.
+The script ``bulk_create_machamp_config_files.py`` can be used to generate the configuration files.

 ```
 python bulk_create_machamp_config_files.py \